snap-stanford/snap-python/doc/source/reference/PlotEigValRank.rst

 Parameters:

-- *Graph*: graph (input)
+- *Graph*: undirected graph (input)
-    An undirected Snap.py graph
+    An Snap.py undirected graph

 - *NumEigenvalues*: int (input)
     The plot will contain the ranks of the first *NumEigenvalues* eigenvalues' ranks

 - *NameSuffix*: string (input)
-    The filenames for all files created will start with eigVal.*NameSuffix*.
+    The filenames for all files created will start with eigVal.*NameSuffix*

 - *TitlePrefix*: string (input)
-    The plot title will start with *TitlePrefix*.
+    The plot title will start with *TitlePrefix*

 Return value:

 - None

-For more info see: http://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors

 The following example shows how to plot the eigenvalue rank distribution of an undirected graph of type :class:`TUNGraph`::